chevron-down Created with Sketch Beta.

 Jump to:

-Beginning a legal career can be intimidating.
-While much has been written about the role of localities and states in our federalism, too many law students graduate without meaningful exposure to the design and function of local and state government.
-Thus, when seeking employment or opportunities to use their legal skills outside of work, graduates and young attorneys may lack an awareness of the various local government entities and civic organizations that play a considerable role in cities’ and metropolitan areas’ governance and cultural dynamics.
-Consequently, they may miss or underestimate opportunities for both public service and employment that exist in the boards and commissions that govern local and state government agencies and quasi-public institutions.
-Local-level public service opportunities can offer young attorneys personal and professional development, networking, and career direction.
+When seeking employment or opportunities to use your legal skills outside of work, it's important to remember the various local government entities and civic organizations in cities and metropolitan areas that play a considerable role in cultural dynamics.
+These entities offer considerable opportunities for public service and employment on the boards and commissions that govern local and state government agencies and quasi-public institutions.
+Local-level public service opportunities can offer personal and professional development, networking, and career direction.

 An Optimal Time to Commit to Public Service